London police guilty of 'serious failings' over VIP child sex cases

 "It is with much regret that I must find such serious failings in the conduct of both Operation Midland and Operation Vincente," Henriques wrote in a letter to London police Commissioner Bernard Hogan-Howe.

-The Operation Midland allegations, made in 2014 by a complainant known only as "Nick" were treated as credible by officers and led to ex-lawmaker Harvey Proctor and former army chief Edwin Bramall being identified as suspects in the media after their homes were searched.
+The Operation Midland allegations, made in 2014 by a complainant known only by the pseudonym of "Nick" were treated as credible by officers and led to ex-lawmaker Harvey Proctor and former army chief Edwin Bramall being identified as suspects in the media after their homes were searched.

 In his 491-page review, some of which was redacted due to its sensitivity, Henriques found 43 failings in the way the case was handled.
 These included telling the media Nick's claims were credible and true, and to have believed him for so long without checking inconsistencies in his story.